solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ## Summary

 This SIMD will discuss additional fees called Application Fees or write lock fees.
 These fees are decided and set by the dapp developer to interact with the dapp.
 Dapp developers then can decide to rebate these fees if a user interacts with the dapp as intended and disincentivize the users which do not.
 These fees will be applied even if the transaction eventually fails and collected on the same writable account.
 Account authority (i.e owner of the account) can do lamport transfers to recover these fees.
-So instead of fees going to the validator these fees go to the dapp developers.
+So instead of fees going to the validator these fees go to the **dapp developers**.

 Discussion for the issue : <https://github.com/solana-labs/solana/issues/21883>